pmackle/EE-Emerge-2020-FourFace/README.md

 1. [Acknowledgements](#acknowledgements)

 # About the Project
+    FourFace is interactive memory game created by undergraduates from EE-Emerge, a group within the Department of Electrical and Computer Engineering at the University of California, Davis.
+The premise of this game is to compete against three other people and imitate the given pattern.
+As each round starts, the pattern becomes increasingly difficult.
+Once a person fails to imitate the given pattern, they will be eliminated.
+Last person to survive the remaining rounds is crowned the winner.
+Some highlights worth mentioning are CapSense technology, custom PCB's and mechanical design, and user friendliness.

 Here you can provide more details about the project What features does your project provide?